Citroen C4 Cactus (2014-2021) Review

 MPG and fuel costs: What does a Citroen C4 Cactus cost to run?

-"The Cactus is a light car - no model weighs much over a tonne - and you can feel the benefits at the pumps.
-A 1.2-litre petrol with 110PS and a manual gearbox returns an official 48.7mpg, and based on our Real MPG test figures we would expect you to get fairly close to that figure on the road as long as you drive it sensibly."
+"The Cactus was a light car - no model weighed much over a tonne - and you could feel the benefits at the pumps.
+A 1.2-litre petrol with 110PS and a manual gearbox returned an official 48.7mpg, and based on our Real MPG test figures, expect you would still get fairly close to that figure on the road as long as you drive it sensibly."

 Citroen C4 Cactus (2014-2021) Review: rear dynamic

-However we'd avoid the automatic models if running costs are a priority, they're around 10% thirstier.
+However, we'd avoid the automatic models if running costs are a priority as they were around 10% thirstier.

-Citroen as a brand doesn’t enjoy the best reputation for reliability and the C4 Cactus seems to follow that trend, with owners reporting a glitchy infotainment system.
-Some cars have had issues with the automatic gearbox too and even pieces of bumper trim coming unstuck.
+Citroen as a brand doesn’t enjoy the best reputation for reliability and the C4 Cactus followed that trend, with owners reporting a glitchy infotainment system.
+Some cars have had issues with the automatic gearbox, and even pieces of bumper trim coming unstuck.

-In the 2021 HonestJohn.co.uk Satisfaction Index, Citroen was placed 25th out of 30 makes, behind Peugeot and Alfa Romeo,
+In the latest HonestJohn.co.uk Satisfaction Index, Citroen was placed 26th out of 29 makes, behind Peugeot and Mini.

-Another benefit of the C4's featherweight design is low running costs across the board.
-According to the old NEDC tests (later replaced by WLTP), non of the line-up emitted more than 110g/km of CO2 - impressive considering its decent size.
+Another benefit of the C4's featherweight design is its low running costs.
+According to the old NEDC tests (later replaced by WLTP), only one emitted more than 110g/km of CO2.
+The 110 Flair PureTech EAT6 was the culprit, emitting 118g/km.

 Citroen C4 Cactus (2014-2021) Review: front dynamic

-If you're buying a later Citroen C4 Cactus the range was paired back to a single specification.
-The good news is that the fully loaded Citroen C4 Cactus Flair model comes with all the goodies you could want.
+Newer Catcus' were a single specification.
+The good news is that the fully loaded Citroen C4 Cactus Flair model had many goodies to boot.

-As standard the Citroen C4 Cactus Flair gets 17-inch wheels, a 7.0-inch touchscreen with integrated sat-nav, rear parking sensors and back-up camera, DAB radio, Bluetooth, climate and cruise control and smartphone mirroring.
-It's so well appointed that the only options available were the panoramic glass roof and metallic paint.
+As standard, the Citroen C4 Cactus Flair received 17-inch wheels, a 7.0-inch touchscreen with integrated sat-nav, rear parking sensors and rearview camera, DAB radio, Bluetooth, climate and cruise control and smartphone mirroring.
+It was so well appointed that the only options available were the panoramic glass roof and metallic paint.

-If you're buying an entry-level Citroen C4 Cactus Touch trim don't fret, you're still be fairly well catered for, with the same touchscreen, DAB radio, USB connectivity and cruise control, but no air-con or Bluetooth.
-It also has a nasty plastic steering wheel and misses out on the excellent safety features standard in the Flair.
+If you bought an entry-level Citroen C4 Cactus Touch trim, you were still fairly well catered for, with the same touchscreen, DAB radio, USB connectivity and cruise control, but no air-con or Bluetooth.
+It also had a nasty plastic steering wheel and missed out on the excellent safety features standard in the Flair.

-The better value Citroen C4 Cactus Feel trim has a nice balance of kit and is the the one we'd recommend with plenty of used models to choose from.
+The better value Citroen C4 Cactus Feel trim had a nice balance of kit and is the one we'd recommend.

 Ask the heycar experts: common questions

-The Cactus is deliberately different from most cars in its class.
-It’s designed to look good, but also be simple and light, making it cheap to run and affordable to buy.
-How you feel about its looks will be a big factor in your wanting to buy one, but it does demand a few sacrifices too.
+The Cactus was deliberately different from most cars in its class.
+It was designed to look good, but also be simple and light, making it affordable.
+How you feel about its looks will be a big factor in buying one, but it demands a few sacrifices too.

-The C4 Cactus is a crossover rather than an SUV so it competes with the likes of the Peugeot 2008 and Nissan Juke, although it looks more hatchback than SUV compared to its main rivals.
+The C4 Cactus was a crossover rather than an SUV so it competed with the likes of the Peugeot 2008 and Nissan Juke, although it looked more hatchback than SUV when compared to its main rivals.

-Despite the funky off-road styling and tall ride height, the Cactus is only available with front-wheel drive.
-It can be specified with ‘Grip Control’ however, a five stage traction control system paired with all season tyres that will help when tackling tricky weather conditions.
+Despite the funky off-road styling and tall ride height, the Cactus was only available with front-wheel drive.
+It could be specified with ‘Grip Control’, a five-stage traction control system paired with all-season tyres which helped with tricky weather conditions.

-So this is obviously confusing, but let us try and explain.
-At first there was just the C4, which was a family hatchback to rival the likes of the Volkswagen Golf, and even had sporty versions called the VTS and VTR.
-Then Citroen added the C4 badge to its roomy Picasso, a people carrier that came with either five or seven seats (now called SpaceTourer).
-Finally, the brand took advantage of the compact SUV craze, and launched the new C4 Cactus, a bespoke model.
+So this is confusing, but let us try and explain.
+At first, there was just the C4, a family hatchback to rival the Volkswagen Golf.
+It had sporty versions called the VTS and VTR.
+Then Citroen added the C4 badge to its roomy Picasso, a people carrier with five or seven seats (now called SpaceTourer).
+Finally, the brand took advantage of the compact SUV craze and launched the new C4 Cactus, a bespoke model.

 Citroen C4 Cactus Alternatives